Equal Opportunity and Equal Employment Opportunity

 The U.S. Access Board is the federal agency responsible for enforcing the Architectural Barriers Act (ABA) which requires access to facilities designed, built, altered, or leased with federal funds.
 Accessibility standards are located at: Access Board Guidelines and Standards.
 For information about filing a complaint regarding ABA issues, contact the EEO Office.

 Special Observances are employment related programs and events designed to provide cultural awareness.
-These observances were established by law (and/or local state law), bill, or resolution of Congress.
+These observances were established by law, Presidential Executive Orders, bill, or resolution of Congress.
+The Defense Equal Opportunity Management Institute (DEOMI), appointed by the Department of Defense (DoD), serves to present DoD approved themes and products in support of such notable events.

 - Dr. Martin Luther King, Jr. (3rd Monday of January)